-On the occasion of the arrival of our beautiful block printed poplins, I thought you might not know this technique...
+On the occasion of the arrival of our beautiful poplins printed in block print, I thought you might not know this technique...

 So why not make a nice blog post about it?

-Without hesitation, I jumped in and you know what...
-I also learned a lot while creating this article!
+Without hesitation, I dived in and you know what...
+I learned a lot while creating this article too!

 A bit of history

-As I told you above, it all really starts in India.
-Indeed, block printing has been practiced in India for several centuries now.
-While traces of textile printing can be found as early as Antiquity in China or Egypt, it is in India that this art reached its full extent thanks to the skill of artisans, especially from the Rajasthan region.
+As I mentioned earlier, it all really starts in India.
+Indeed, block print has been practiced in India for several centuries now.
+While traces of textile printing date back to Antiquity in China or Egypt, it is in India that this art reached its full expression thanks to the skill of artisans, especially from Rajasthan.

-These cottons will arrive in Europe at the end of the 16th century by the Portuguese and of course we will call them... "les indiennes"!
+This cotton arrived in Europe at the end of the 16th century via the Portuguese, and of course, we called them... “les indiennes”!

-At the time, these fabrics generated great enthusiasm due to their "exoticism" but it was also at this time that cotton was discovered, with its lightness, sun resistance, and beautiful colors that do not fade as much when washed!
+At the time, these fabrics generated great enthusiasm because of their "exoticism," but it was also then that cotton was discovered—its lightness, sun resistance, and beautiful colors that don’t fade as much in the wash!

 So much so that Europe gradually copied the process, especially for toile de Jouy!

-But how do you get block printed fabric?
+But how do you get block print fabric?

-This process is built layer by layer of dye and paint to bring the pattern to life!
+This process is built layer by layer with dye and paint to bring the pattern to life!

 The whole process requires great expertise.

-Carving exotic wood (rosewood, for example) which takes 4 to 6 days depending on the pattern since there are as many stamps as colors used to create the pattern, sometimes up to 10 stamps!
+1. The carving of exotic wood (rosewood, for example) which takes 4 to 6 days depending on the pattern since there are as many stamps as colors used to create the design, sometimes up to 10 stamps!

 2. The choice of fabric (cotton, silk…)